P&ID Symbol Diagram Basics Part 3

 It is very important that the standards used in your facilities are fully defined and rigidly followed.
 The tag guidelines should be uniform throughout the plant.

 Also, most major companies have their own internal standards.
 Whilst there are many differences in detail between them, the basic symbols and letter code structure are essentially the same.
 If there is no standard set by the factory, the symbology will normally be based on the ISA-5.1-1984 standard (R1992)

 There are several national standards which relate to the representation of instrumentation and control schemes.
 The most important English language ones are BS 1646 and ISA S5.1.

 - All the symbols that appear in a P&ID diagram are formed by combinations of letters and numbers.
-A certain amount of judgment is required to establish the most appropiate letter code for an element.
-Combinations of letters and numbers appear in each symbol.
+A certain amount of judgment is required to establish the most appropriate letter code for an element.
+Combinations of letters and numbers appear in each p&id symbol.

 - The meaning of the letters of the prefix of the label depend on the position.

 These letters, in general, contain enough information to transmit the functionality